Base Functions

 idf_analysis.little_helpers.height2rate(height_of_rainfall, duration)[source]

-calculate the specific rain flow rate in [l/(s*ha)] if 2 array-like parameters are give, a element-wise calculation will be made.
+if 2 array-like parameters are give, an element-wise calculation will be made.
 So the length of the array must be the same.

 Parameters: